Children of two Holocaust survivors find each other, and find answers

-The experience was emotional, Margaret Walsh said.
+“It was pretty emotional,” Margaret Walsh said.
 “It was kind of amazing because it kind of brought my dad back.”

 On April 19, the day after Holocaust Remembrance Day, Eisen’s telephone rang.

-The woman on the other end wanted information about a synagogue under construction not far from Eisen’s home.
-Eisen is membership chairwoman of Congregation Beth Israel.
+The woman on the other end wanted information about a synagogue under construction in the Dallas suburb of Colleyville, not far from Eisen’s home in the bedroom community of Southlake.

-As the conversation continued, Eisen asked politely where the caller was from.
+As the conversation continued, Eisen asked about the woman’s accent.

-“Germany,” replied the woman, Miriam Grantham, who came to the United States after marrying a U.S. soldier.
+“Germany,” replied the woman, who came to the United States after marrying a U.S. soldier.
 “My mother lives in Germany and my father was from Poland.”

 “Well, what was your family name?”
 Eisen said.